wonder-dot-ai/ClearerVoice-Studio/train/speech_separation/README.md

 If you want to try an experimental training of the speech separation model, we suggest you to preapre the training and testing data as follows:

-- Step 1: Download the WSJ0 speech dataset from here ([Link](https://www.kaggle.com/datasets/sonishmaharjan555/wsj0-2mix?resource=download))
+- Step 1: Download the WSJ0 speech dataset

 - Step 2: Use the mixture generation scripts in [python format](https://github.com/mpariente/pywsj0-mix) or [matlab format](https://www.merl.com/research/highlights/deep-clustering/) to generate mixture datasets.
 Use the sampling rate either 8000Hz or 16000Hz.